-Statute for the Missions of the Society of the Divine Word
+Statute for the Missions of the Society of the Divine Word.

-- 1. Hoc statutum in rigore juris valet 1.
-This Statute has strict juridical force only in missions that are subject to the - 2.
+- 1. This Statute has strict juridical force only in missions that are subject to the S. Congregation of Propaganda Fide. - 2.
 The missions which are entrusted to the members of our Society by a diocesan bishop in the territory subject to his jurisdiction require a special contract with the Bishop. - 3.
-This Statute becomes obligatory with the first day of the month of March 1923 and has a duration of five vears.
+This Statute becomes obligatory with the first day of the month of March 1923 and has a duration of five years.